 - Obstacle: something that may stand in the way of the characters achieving their goals.
-Obstacles must be avoided or eliminated on the way to the character's goals. - Threat (D4): a die representing the current situation as actively threatening imminent harm to a character. - Danger (D6): a die representing action that is potentially dangerous, but also potentially beneficial. - Ability (D12 for Major): assets the character has that they can bring to bear in dealing with obstacles that apply in certain situations. - Attribute (D10): assets the character has that are always available to deal with obstacles. - Background (potential D8): a source of abilities, and occasionally a source of bonus dice. - Bonus Dice (D8): dice obtained from having a situational advantage over an opponent. - Assets: everything that gives dice other than threats and dangers. - Hazards: something that is not necessarily an obstacle that needs to be overcome, but which nonetheless threatens characters.
+Obstacles must be avoided or eliminated on the way to the character's goals. - Obstacle Rating (OR): a rating that indicates how difficult it is to overcome an obstacle. - Threat (D4): a die representing the current situation as actively threatening imminent harm to a character. - Danger (D6): a die representing action that is potentially dangerous, but also potentially beneficial. - Ability (D12 for Major): assets the character has that they can bring to bear in dealing with obstacles that apply in certain situations. - Attribute (D10): assets the character has that are always available to deal with obstacles. - Background (potential D8): a source of abilities, and occasionally a source of bonus dice. - Bonus Dice (D8): dice obtained from having a situational advantage over an opponent. - Assets: everything that gives dice other than threats and dangers.